featurepeek/marketing-website/content/blog/why-are-so-many-orgs-slow-to-approve-pull-requests/index.md

 ### 5. Add more reviewers

 If you’ve made all the changes above and pull requests are still slow, it might be an issue with your reviewers.
-Ask your existing reviewers how you can help them review more quickly — it might be a simple matter of not having enough time or the right front-end review [tools in your workflow](https://featurepeek.com/).
+Ask your existing reviewers how you can help them review more quickly — it might be a simple matter of not having enough time or the right frontend review [tools in your workflow](https://featurepeek.com/).

 Code-review-as-a-service tool [PullRequest](https://www.pullrequest.com) recommends having at least two reviewers per PR: one who has knowledge of the particular code being changed, and one who doesn't (a neutral third-party).
 It's even recommended to have someone review a language they're unfamiliar with over not having anyone review at all.